BharatK0049/dsa-practice/problems/lc_0002_best_time_to_buy_and_sell_stock.md

 - I must move from left to right.
 For finding an element, there has to be at least a value to its right that must be greater than the given number.
 - If the numbers are in descending order, there exists no profit.
 There must be some way to keep in mind the previous things kept in mind.
 - Reminds me a lot of the Coin change problem and most dynamic programming problems.
+- Attempt 1 worded out: I will first use a for loop and for every element, check if there exists a bigger value for a profit to exist and then store that profit in a variable, eventually I will see if the profit gets increased at the end of the iteration or not.
+If so, that's my final profit.

 ## Failed Attempts / Confusions
 -